heapwolf/EventVat/README.md

 A **Vat** is a large tank or tub used to hold liquid.
 EventVat deals in volatile data so it's contents could be considered liquid like.

 EventVat is a in-process key/value store with an API inspired by Redis.
 It supports 5 data types, `strings`, `numbers`, `booleans`, `arrays` and `hashes`.
-It's event based, which means that when API calls are made, or key/value pairs expire, events will be raised for which a callback can be provided.
+It's event based, which means that when API calls are made or key/value pairs expire, events will be raised for which a callback can be provided.

 # Motivation